dwolverton/javascript-challenges/features.md

 * View console for non-console test cases
 * pass functions back as toString to avoid DataCloneError
 * auto-run and run on click options
+* Teachers comment on challenges and sets visible only to admins.
 * Java